 Saturday Afternoon Blues 12-3pm - We are always open to blues fans joining the team as we have a number of blues shows on KUMD.
 Most hosts choose to do 1 or more shows per month.

 KUMD's Northland Morning program has several news internships available, both paid and unpaid (for credit may be arranged).
-If you're detail-oriented, responsible, and looking for real-world newsroom or communications department experience, please email your resume and application letter to: Lisa Johnson firstname.lastname@example.org.
-Applications accepted immediately for internships available beginning in Fall, 2015.
+If you're detail-oriented, responsible, and looking for real-world newsroom or communications department experience, please send your application to Kevin Stanke (email Kevin).
+Applications accepted immediately for internships available beginning in Fall, 2019.

-Northland Morning Assistant Producer (PAID position): The Northland Morning Assistant Producer is responsible for checking the KUMD email, compiles various reports, maintaining databases, contacting interview guests, producer in-studio two days a week, and will work closely with Lisa Johnson, and the Assistant News Producer.
+Northland Morning Assistant Producer (Work-Study position): The Northland Morning Assistant Producer is responsible for managing the KUMD email, creating various reports, maintaining databases, contacting interview guests, producer in-studio two days a week, and works closely with Lisa Johnson and the Assistant News Producer.
 Work study preferred.
-The successful candidate would ideally work with the current assistant producer during spring semester 2015, learning the job so they can transition into the position seamlessly at the end of the school year in May.
-They could possibly hold this position until graduation, at which time they would be responsible for helping to recruit and train their replacement.
+The successful candidate would ideally work with the current assistant producer during spring semester, learning the job so they can transition into the position seamlessly at the end of the school year in May.